-This date’s origin will be incomplete without hashtags like the Union, War strategy, and delayed justice.
-Under the leadership of Abraham Lincoln, a declaration made as a strategy of war to get the Southern Confederacy to rejoin the Union.
-An ultimatum that meant that failure to rejoin would result in the freedom they are over two million slaves in their region.
-The declaration also helped the Union win the civil war as blacks in the North joined forces with the troops.
+This date’s origin will be incomplete without hashtags like the #Union, #WarStrategy, and #delayed justice.
+Under the leadership of Abraham Lincoln, a declaration was made as a strategy of war to get the Southern Confederacy to rejoin the Union.
+An ultimatum that meant that failure to rejoin would result in the freedom of over two million slaves in their region.
+The declaration also helped the Union win the Civil War as blacks in the North joined forces with the troops.
 While black slaves became free in other parts of America in 1863, the news of their freedom did not reach the black slaves in Texas until two years later.

 Several theories exist for denying this information: the death of the news-bearer along the way, conspiracy between the North and the South for economic reasons (to enable the South to conclude their planting and harvesting season), a form of revenge by the free-born masters for their loss of power.
 No matter what the reason, the blacks in Texas remained slaves until the day in 1865, when the Union soldiers from the North, arrived on June 19th in Texas and broke the ‘abolishment of slave(ry)’ news.

-Juneteenth a day celebrated as freedom, jubilation, thanksgiving, and justice for all black-Americans, present and future.
-The day became officious among African American’s one year after, originally celebrated with spiritual activities like praying and communal fellowship.
+Juneteenth a day celebrated as freedom, jubilation, thanksgiving, and justice for all black Americans, present and future.
+The day became officious among African American’s one year after in 1866, originally celebrated with spiritual activities like praying and communal fellowship.
 In 1980, the date became celebrated as an official state holiday in Texas and adopted by other African Americans in other states.

 Juneteenth in New York